Dans-labs/dariah/docs/Components.md

   when rendering a list of records that are details of some master record, this holds the MongoDB id of that record;
 * `me` **object**;
   a slice of the state from [getMe](Dux#getMe);
-  the information about the currently logged-in user, fetched from the server.
+  the information about the currently logged-in user, fetched from the server;
 * `mode` **string**;
   either `list` or `grid`;
   whether the list of items should render as a list of expandable headings,